A Literary Nightmare: As a meme

 Richard Dawkins, in his book Unweaving the Rainbow, cited the jingle of "A Literary Nightmare" as an excellent example of a meme – in this case, a "ridiculous fragment of versified instruction."
 The poem, through its catchy rhyme and rhythm, managed to convey itself from mind to mind, and in most cases inhabited the mind of the victims for several days.

 Translation attempts

 The jingle's success in English led others to attempt it in French, Latin, and Italian, as noted in the New Bedford Morning Mercury, quoting The New York Times of August 8, 1915.

-Swinburne did a French version for the literary journal "Revue des Deux Mondes," entitled "Le Chant du Conducteur," commencing:
+A French version entitled "Le Chant du Conducteur" was published with an attribution to Swinburne, though that attribution was evidently a joke; the text was said to appear in the literary journal Revue des deux Mondes, but there is no trace of it there or in Swinburne's books.